digimakergo/doc/tutorial/templating.md

 Templating is a typical way to write web pages.
 With digimaker sitekit, you can write templates smoothly.

-Digimaker's template not only can be used in website, but also any html-generating context, eg. pdf generating from html, email sending.
+Digimaker's template can be used in not only website, but also in any html-generating context, eg. pdf generating from html, email sending.

 The [template override](#template-override) provides powerful configuration so you can organize template files, template blocks, and reused templates well.